 Are you filing for divorce?
 Has your financial life been in upheaval since your divorce has started?
 You may be qualified for temporary spousal maintenance depending on your circumstances.
 Don’t wait another moment uncertain about your economic future.
 Contact the attorneys at Law Offices of Shana E. Thompson today.

 Law Offices of Shana E. Thompson has represented numerous clients seeking alimony for years.
 We understand that handling legal issues and ending a relationship is difficult.
 This is why we want to be your partner in this legal process.
-Contact us now at (206) 712-2756 for a free consultation.
+Contact us now at (206) 712-2756 for your first consultation.

 We accept clients throughout the greater Seattle area and surrounding communities including Bellevue, Renton and Burien.